-4 Conclusions
+5 Conclusions

 Despite substantial gaps in the existing European EPCs procedures, D^2EPC ambitiously aims to set the grounds for the next generation of dynamic Energy Performance Certificates (EPCs) for buildings.
-Therefore, the proposed scheme will contribute to the redefinition of EPC-related policies and the update of current standards, along with guidance for their implementation, and will introduce incentivization and restriction practices into the EPC rationale.
-The collective analysis of data for the specific features of EPCs revealed that among the twenty-seven (27) EU Member States, fourteen (14) have adopted the methodology exclusively based on calculated energy consumption.
-In some Member States, both the actual and calculated energy consumptions are foreseen.
+Therefore, the proposed scheme will contribute to the redefinition of EPC-related policies and the update of current standards, guidance for their implementation, and introduce incentivization and restriction practices into the EPC rationale.
+The collective analysis of data for the specific features of EPCs revealed that among the twenty-seven (27) EU Member States, fourteen (14) had adopted the methodology based on calculated energy consumption.
+Both the actual and calculated energy consumption in some Member States are foreseen.
 In addition, for new and existing buildings, the period of validity of an EPC currently issued to receive a building permit is up to ten (10) years in most EU countries.
 It is recommended, and in some countries required, to be updated following a major reconstruction-renovation of the building envelope or the technical systems, even if the works take place before the expiry date.
-Furthermore, none of the EU Member States apply incentives or penalties concerning the owners' compliance or non-compliance with the certificated assessment, in case of re-assessment of an EPC, based on operational data.
+Furthermore, none of the EU Member States apply incentives or penalties concerning the owners' compliance or non-compliance with the certificated assessment based on operational data in case of re-assessment of an EPC.
 Penalties are rare and are mainly addressed to energy auditors.

 Based on the research of this report, it was revealed that the majority of EU countries do not employ by any means BIM documentation and literacy or digital logbooks for the issuance of EPCs.
-Even though in some countries there is the provision of BIM documentation and digital logbooks, these are used as a source of information for the EPC assessment procedure or energy simulations for building permits.
+Even though there is the provision of BIM documentation and digital logbooks in some countries, these are used as a source of information for the EPC assessment procedure or energy simulations for building permits.
 There is no provision, national requirement, or legal obligation of a Building Management System (BMS) existence in connection with the operational EPCs.
-BMS data documentation is not employed as a source of relevant data or there are no provisions or legal obligations to be used in the issuance or re-issuance of operational EPCs.
-Additionally, it was shown that in most of the EU Member States information related to Geographic Information System is not included in the EPCs, and consequently, it is not exploited for issuing, validating, monitoring, and verification processes of the EPC calculation.
+BMS data documentation is not employed as a source of relevant data, or there are no provisions or legal obligations to be used in the issuance or re-issuance of operational EPCs.
+Additionally, it was shown that in most of the EU Member States, information related to Geographic Information System is not included in the EPCs.
+Consequently, it is not exploited for issuing, validating, monitoring, and verification processes of the EPC calculation.